 3.3 Set ecological objectives that define sustainability of the ecosystem

 As for the EA in general, it is important to adopt a collaborative and participatory approach when developing objectives.
-Setting ecological objectives is in essence striking a balance between human and conservation to achieve sustainability and is ultimately a societal choice.
-The objectives of nations and managers should be balanced with the objectives of local communities, and in this way the top-down approach will be balanced with the bottom-up approach.
-Developing objectives will entail identifying key concerns (e.g., drivers of change; governance gaps; fluctuation in, or thresholds of ecosystem services) and measurable variables in order to take action when needed.
+Setting ecological objectives is in essence striking a balance between human use and conservation of ecosystems to achieve sustainability.
+The objectives of nations and managers should take into account the needs and objectives of Indigenous and local communities, and in this way the top-down approach can be balanced with a bottom-up approach.
+Developing objectives will entail identifying key concerns (e.g., drivers of change, governance gaps, and fluctuation in, or thresholds of ecosystem services) and measurable variables in order to take action when needed.

-A full range of ecological objectives would include (but not be limited to): harvested living resources, endangered species, habitats, water quality etc. The ecological objectives should reflect ecological features on one hand, and be related to the impacts of human activities on the other.
+A full range of ecological objectives could include (but not be limited to): harvested living resources, endangered species, well-being of animals, habitats, water quality etc. The ecological objectives should reflect ecological features on one hand and be related to the impacts of human activities on the other.
 To be operational, ecological objectives may have to be linked to, or translated into, management objectives.
-An example from fisheries management is the objective to keep exploited fish populations above minimum stock levels, which are then translated into a system of fish quotas that are the operational management objectives.
+An example from fisheries management is the objective to keep exploited fish populations above minimum stock levels, which is then translated into a system of fish quotas that are the operational management objectives.
 There may also be important social and cultural objectives linked to ecological objectives (e.g., conservation of ringed seals for umiaq (skin-boat) building to enable whale hunting).
-Ecological objectives will have a spatial component in ecosystems where sustainability entails insuring future functioning of vulnerable places, hotspots of productivity, Vulnerable Marine Ecosystems (VMEs), etc.
+Ecological objectives will have a spatial component in ecosystems where sustainability entails ensuring future functioning of vulnerable places, hotspots of productivity, Vulnerable Marine Ecosystems (VMEs), etc.

 The issue of scale integration comes into play with regard to setting ecological objectives.
 Thus, objectives for local habitats, such as spawning or nursery areas for fish, or breeding colonies for seabirds, serve objectives to maintain healthy populations and ensure their functional roles in the wider ecosystem at a larger scale.
-Setting ecological objectives from a holistic perspective at the LME scale is a way to monitor that local management decisions e.g. at community level do not impair the functional integrity of the ecosystem.
+Setting ecological objectives from a holistic perspective at the LME scale is a way to ensure that the sum of management decisions at smaller scale, e.g. at municipality or community level, do not impair the functional integrity of the larger ecosystem.

 3.4 Assess the current state of the ecosystem (Integrated Ecosystem Assessment)

 Assessment of ecosystem status is a core element of the EA which sets it apart from previous sector-based management approaches.
-The focus is on the state of the ecosystem which needs to be assessed with due regard to its dynamic nature.
-Integrated Ecosystem Assessment (IEA) is an assessment of the status and trends in all relevant ecosystem components and thereby of the overall state of the ecosystem as such.
-It includes assessments of the impacts by various human activities such as fishing, pollution, coastal development, etc., as well as the overall or cumulative impacts by those activities.
-Integrated assessments include also socioeconomic factors and conditions, e.g. as driving forces for use and impacts, and as consequences back on society from altered provision of ecosystem goods and services.
+The focus is on the state of the ecosystem, which needs to be assessed with due regard to its dynamic nature.
+Integrated Ecosystem Assessment (IEA) is an assessment of the status and trends in all relevant ecosystem components and thereby of the overall state of the ecosystem.
+It includes assessments of the impacts by various human activities such as fishing, pollution, and coastal development, as well as the overall or cumulative impacts caused by those activities.
+Integrated assessments also include socioeconomic factors and conditions, e.g. as driving forces for use and environmental impacts, and as consequences back for society of altered provision of ecosystem goods and services.